gbernal/paperdreams_min/README.md

 ## Notes
-In the case that you are trying to run the web app on monitors that have high resolution display (Over 1920x1080) you might want to modify these lines of code. you can start by removing the division by two
+In the case that you are trying to run the web app on monitors that have high-resolution display (Over 1920x1080) you might want to modify these lines of code. you can start by removing the division by two

 https://github.com/gbernal/paperdreams_min/blob/a22ba7f7478b7ad42f081e593ad538b547f6def4/static/js/downloadandcolor.js#L207